KyleBading/boilerplates/README.md

 ## Documentation

-Originally created by Christian Lempa.
-His repo was forked into this one.
+Originally created by Christian Lempa, whos repo was forked into this one.

 For comprehensive documentation, advanced usage, and template development guides, visit [Christian Lempa's YouTube Channel](https://www.youtube.com/@christianlempa).